PrashantPandey119/test-apks/README.md

 All rights are owned by their respective owners and creators.
 I have simply assembled my favourite apps at a single place for ease of access.

-1. DIVA: Damn Insecure and Vulnerable Application by Payatu Labs
+1. DIVA (diva-beta.apk): Damn Insecure and Vulnerable Application by Payatu Labs

-2. Sieve: Intentionally Vulnerable Password Manager to be used with Drozer (or MobSF)
+2. Sieve (sieve.apk): Intentionally Vulnerable Password Manager to be used with Drozer (or MobSF)

-3. InsecureBankv2: To be used to practice Android Pentesting via Burp Suite
+3. InsecureBankv2 (InsecureBankv2.apk): To be used to practice Android Pentesting via Burp Suite